Eight Forest Lane

 Homepage link

-• Latest Recipes
+• Latest

 • About

-• ×
+×

 Home » Recipes » Christmas

-Rum Balls (Dairy-Free)
+Rum Balls (Dairy Free)

-An Australian Christmas treat, these traditional rum balls are made using dairy-free alternatives making them the perfect for everyone!
+An Australian Christmas treat, these traditional rum balls are made using dairy free alternatives making them the perfect for everyone!
 Made with just 5 ingredients, these chocolate and coconut balls are the easiest dessert or snack to have on hand in December.

 There is one food that you can count on being on the table at every Australian Christmas party and that’s the classic rum ball.
 Made with crushed sweet biscuits, cocoa powder, desiccated coconut mixed with condensed milk and flavoured with rum, these treats are one of the easiest things to make and are a total crowd pleaser.

-Since I became dairy-free I have spent many Christmas events unable to enjoy these delicious chocolate and coconut treats.
+Since I became dairy free I have spent many Christmas events unable to enjoy these delicious chocolate and coconut treats.
 I had completely given up on being able to enjoy treats that were made with sweetened condensed milk as nothing else really comes close to the flavour and texture.
 That was until I stumbled across a coconut milk version in the supermarket.

 The sweetened coconut condensed milk can be found with the cans of coconut milk in the Asian foods aisle at Woolworths and is exactly what we need to be able to make a dairy-free version of the classic rum balls.
+You can also use sweetened condensed oat milk which I prefer, however it can be more difficult to find.

 How to make rum balls